jlobatop/GA-CFD-MO/README.rst

 Lift and drag
 --------------

-The first case, the two parameter space variables that have been tried are the classical lift versus drag comparison.
+The first case, the two objective space functions that have been tried are the classical lift versus drag comparison.
 There is a trade-off between lift and drag in airfoils, as it can be seen in the majority of the polar diagrams.
-The results after the optimization process is:
+The results after the optimization process are:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_joukowskyCDCL/cLcDopt.png
 	:alt: liftDrag_Optimization